 We will elaborate on all types of adjectives listed below one by one in detail with examples of adjectives to help you in a more in-depth awareness.

 - Descriptive Adjectives

 - Attributive Adjectives

 - Demonstrative Adjectives

 - Indefinite Adjectives

 - Compound Adjectives

 Lets, we will make clear them individually in detail:

 As the name suggests that comparative means to compare some things.
-If we take two objects, things, and compare them by finding various traits out of them.
+If we take two objects, or things, and compare them by finding various traits.
 It will lead us to figure out the strengths and weak points.
 So, comparative adjectives are the words that play a role in comparing two objects.